ElliotY-ML/assignments-cs231n-deep-learning-computer-vision/README.md

 This repo contains links to University of Michigan EECS 498.008/598.008 Deep Learning for Computer Vision course assignments completed by Elliot using Google Colab, Jupyter Notebook, Python, and PyTorch.

-UMich EECS 498.008/598.008 builds upon the Stanford University CS231n Deep Learning for Computer Vision course, with additional topics on emerging Computer Vision research developments.
+UMich EECS 498.008/598.008 references and builds upon the Stanford University CS231n Deep Learning for Computer Vision course, with additional topics on emerging Computer Vision research developments.

 From the UMich course description:
 "This course is a deep dive into details of neural-network based deep learning methods for computer vision.